 A final camp for the IMO team is held immediately before the IMO; when possible, that final camp is a joint camp with the Australian team and the Mathematics Ashes competition is held at that camp.

 In addition to the main UKMT mentoring schemes, there is an Advanced Mentoring Scheme for those students working closest to IMO level.
-This scheme works in the same way as the other mentoring schemes, but students are selected for it based on performances at the Oxford camp and in BMO1 and BMO2.
-Students invited to the Hungary or Trinity camps will automatically be added to the Advanced Mentoring Scheme, so it also constitutes a squad of students who are potential team members for international competitions, but performances on mentoring sheets are not part of the selection criteria for those competitions.
-Students generally remain on the Advanced Mentoring Scheme from one year to the next until they go to university.
+This scheme works in the same way as the other mentoring schemes.
+Students are selected for it based on performances at the Oxford camp and in BMO1 and BMO2.
+Performances on mentoring sheets are not part of the selection criteria for international competitions.